ndewar/WellCompletionReportDigitization/README.md

-# scanning_wcrs
+# WellCompletionReportDigitization
-Machine learning combined with some OCR and googles tesseract to parse text from well completion reports
+Betatype workflow using optical character recognition and googles tesseract to parse text from well completion reports from water wells in California.